Bad Film Histories: Ethnography and the Early Archive (University of Minnesota Press, Spring 2019)

 “Shadow Lives: Josephine Baker and the Body of Cinema,” Framework: The Journal of Cinema and Media 54:1, 7-39

 This paper intervenes amid a wave of conferences, special journal issues, and book-length studies devoted to Josephine Baker, the African-American star of French-colonial cinema.
 While this recent work importantly writes Baker into national and visual histories, it mistakes her films for sturdy historical documents and misreads the evidence that they provide.
-This paper reroutes our understanding of Baker through the indexical complexities of her films and reconsiders the challenge that this mixed-race, transnational subject poses to film-historical origins and artifacts.
+This paper reroutes our understanding of Baker through the indexical complexities of her films.

 In this article, I take the remix as a starting point for engaging the intersection between film objects, early and silent film historiographies, and contemporary visual culture.
 I argue that the remix is a metahistorical work, a mode of historical expression that is fundamentally about film artifacts and historical telling.
 The remix opens onto the possibility of new film histories and historiographic futures: not the digital annihilation of the celluloid archive, but a reinvigorated theorizing of film history that owes and offers something to the living present.